View Details Explore Now →

 • Policy Structure: Opting for a comprehensive private plan (e.g., those issued by major global carriers) that offers direct billing agreements with top private facilities (such as Clínica Americana or Clínica Santa Ana).

-• Tax Implications: Understanding how the insurance premium payments are classified for tax purposes in both the country of origin and Costa Rica.
+• Tax Implications: Understanding how the Insurance Premium payments are classified for tax purposes in both the country of origin and Costa Rica.

 • Mandatory Coverage: While the CCSS is mandatory for employment, private insurance should supplement it, focusing on elective procedures, advanced diagnostics, and specialized mental health care, areas where the public system may lag.